 If this hasn’t resolved the problem and you would like to complain formally, then please let us know as soon as you can by:

-- Emailing us at firstname.lastname@example.org This will be directed to Managing Director and Principal, Sheldon Middleton or the the Clinical Director katharine Nelson.
+- Emailing us at firstname.lastname@example.org This will be directed to the Clinical Director and Practice Principal, Katharine Nelson.

-- Writing to Acorn House and addressing it for the attention of the Managing Director Sheldon Middleton or the clinical Director Katharine Nelson (Address on our website)
+- Writing to Acorn House and addressing it for the attention of the Clinical Director and Practice Principal, Katharine Nelson (Address on our website)

 It is better to contact us as quickly as possible, so please try to write to us within 2 weeks.
 This gives us the best opportunity to investigate and resolve the issue.